EHernandez1213/Readme-generator/README.md

-# Readme Generator
+# Book Search Engine

   ## Description

-  This project was created because I want a faster way to create readme files.
+  This project was created because I wanted to create a book search engine using graphql.
-  What this does is it creates a readme file with answers from a prompt.
+  What this does is it uses graphql to make queries and mutations on the database to add users, login users, save and remove books.
-  What I learned from project was how to generate files with fs, how to use other scripts in my scripts using require, and how to build a template using template literals.
+  What I learned from project was how to use graphql to make queries and mutations and how to use apollo server to connect the backend to the front end.

   ## Table of Contents